TechAtNYU/Resources/README.md

 We're encouraging people to use our resources as they are heavily moderated by individuals who have experience with these technologies, and we aim to provide a place for individuals to find beginner to advance level resources.

+Our aim at putting it on Github was to allow individuals to quickly change the resources by submitting Pull Requests, and to get familiar with the Github environment.
+We think it's a great way for people to get started in programming, and a great way for individuals to help us moderate and improve this resource.

 Structure
 -------------------